Serial and Lot Inventory with Multiple Units of Measure

 Purchase Transactions

-You can enter purchase transactions with lot and serial numbered items that designate units of measure other than stock units.
+You can enter purchase transactions with lot and serial numbered items using units of measure other than stock units.
 This is useful when your vendor sells items in units that are different from units you use to stock items in the warehouse.

 Item Purchases